Speaker`s Bio

 This paper presents Orbica's research to build automated feature extraction systems from data collected from any platform.

 We can turn this big data into big information by combining the best of geoprocessing with the latest advancements and methodologies in artificial intelligence (AI), to create methodologies that can extract features of the earth's surface from only 3-band imagery.
-We currently have algorithms that can extract with high accuracy and very fast performance, building outlines, roads and surface water types from this 3-band imagery.

 The advancements here include: